Hyacinth Graf Strachwitz: Großdeutschland Panzer-Regiment

 At the end of January 1943 Strachwitz was ordered to the Führerhauptquartier.
 Talking to General Rudolf Schmundt and Kurt Zeitzler, the Chief of Staff of the Oberkommando des Heeres, he was tasked with the creation of the Panzer-Regiment "Großdeutschland".
 The regiment was subordinated to the Infanterie-Division (motorized) "Großdeutschland" then under the command of Generalmajor Walter Hörnlein.

 Strachwitz was officially placed in command of the regiment on 15 January, arriving with this unit in late February at Poltava.
 According to Tewes, this assignment intended to increase the combat effectiveness of the "Großdeutschland" division.
 Hörnlein had little experience with tank warfare and needed an experienced tank commander as an advisor.
 He led the regiment when it took part in the Third Battle of Kharkov, fighting alongside SS-Gruppenführer Paul Hausser's II SS Panzer Corps.
 Strachwitz was awarded the Swords to his Knight's Cross of the Iron Cross with Oak Leaves on 28 March 1943.
 He received the latter for his leadership at Kharkov and Belgorod.

 On 5 July 1943, the first day of Operation Citadel (5–16 July 1943), the German code name for the Battle of Kursk, in the Großdeutschland area of operations, the Panther battalion got bogged down in the mud near Beresowyj and failed to support the Füsilier's attack.
-Nipe indicates that often Oberst Karl Decker and Oberstleutnant Meinrad von Lauchert have been made responsible for this failure.
+Nipe indicates that Oberst Karl Decker and OberstleutnantMeinrad von Lauchert have often been made responsible for this failure.
 However, Nipe argues "that it can safely be assumed that Strachwitz was present; thus, any responsibility regarding actions of Großdeutschland's Panzers belongs to the Panzer Count."
 Following the battle, Decker wrote a letter to Guderian complaining about the unnecessary losses infringed by the Großdeutschland division.
 In this letter Decker stated, that how Strachwitz lead his tanks on the first day of Kursk must be characterized as "idiotic".